MphasisWyde/eWamSublimeAdaptor/README.md

 This folder is usually in his path: [SublimeText Installation Folder]\Packages\

-You should see a number of aldready existing packages in this folder:
+You should see a number of existing packages in this folder :

 ![synchronize](screenshots/install-folder.png)

 You can get the [Gold.sublime-package](https://github.com/MphasisWyde/eWamSublimeAdaptor/blob/master/SublimeCode/Gold.sublime-package?raw=true) file in the SublimeCode/ subdirectory: https://github.com/MphasisWyde/eWamSublimeAdaptor/blob/master/SublimeCode/Gold.sublime-package?raw=true

 ## Features